CJEU - C-645/19 - Facebook Ireland and others v Gegevensbeschermingsautoriteit

 Holding[edit | edit source]

-All in all, the answer to the first question is that a SA has the power to bring any alleged infringement of that regulation to the attention of a court of that Member State and, where necessary, to initiate or engage in legal proceedings.
-The SA may exercise that power in relation to an instance of cross border data processing even though it is not the ‘lead SA’, within the meaning of Article 56(1) of that regulation, with respect to that data processing, provided that this power is exercised in one of the situations where that regulation confers on that SA a competence to adopt a decision finding that such processing is in breach of the rules contained in that regulation, and that the cooperation and consistency procedures laid down by that regulation are respected (para.
-75).
+The CJEU therefore considered that that a DPA has the power to bring any alleged infringement of that regulation to the attention of a court of that Member State and, where necessary, to initiate or engage in legal proceedings.
+The DPA may exercise that power in relation to an instance of cross border data processing even though it is not the LSA, within the meaning of Article 56(1), provided that this power is exercised in one of the situations where that regulation confers to that DPA a competence to adopt a decision finding that such processing is in breach of GDPR and that the cooperation and consistency procedures laid down by that regulation are respected (§75).

 II.
-In its answer to the second question, the Court held that the SA that is not the lead SA can initiate legal proceedings against the controllers, under the conditions laid down by the GDPR in cross border processing, even when the data controller does not have an establishment (be it a main establishment or not) in the territory of the Member State of the SA (para.
-84).
+In its answer to the second question, the Court held that the DPA that is not the LSA can initiate legal proceedings against the controllers, under the conditions laid down by the GDPR in cross border processing, even when the data controller does not have an establishment (be it a main establishment or not) in the territory of the Member State of the SA (§84).

 III.
-The third question asked whether the SA, other than the lead SA, would only be able to bring legal proceedings against the establishment located in its Member State, or also against the main establishment of the controller.
-Article 58(5) GDPR is worded in general terms and it does not specify against which entities the SAs should or might direct legal proceedings in relation to an infringement of the GDPR (para.
-88 and opinion A-G Bobek C-645/19).
-Thus, the provision does not restrict the exercise of powers to initiate or engage in legal proceedings brought solely against a ‘main establishment’ or against ‘some other establishment of the controller’, provided that the object of the legal proceedings is a processing of data carried out in the context of the activities of that establishment and that that SA is competent to exercise that power.
-If the SA is competent to act under Articles 55 and 56 GDPR, it may exercise the powers conferred by the GDPR on its national territory, irrespective of the Member State in which the controller or processor is established (para.
-89).
-In this instance, since the activities of the establishment of the Facebook group located in Belgium are inextricably linked to the processing of personal data at issue in the main proceedings, with respect to which Facebook Ireland is the controller within the EU, that processing is carried out ‘in the context of the activities of an establishment of the controller’ and, therefore, does fall within the scope of the GDPR.
+The third question asked whether the DPA, other than the LSA, would only be able to bring legal proceedings against the establishment located in its Member State, or also against the main establishment of the controller.
+Article 58(5) GDPR is worded in general terms and does not restrict the exercise of powers to initiate legal proceedings.
+If a DPA is competent to act under Articles 55 and 56 GDPR, it may exercise the powers conferred by the GDPR on its national territory, irrespective of the Member State in which the controller or processor is established (§89).
+In this instance, since the activities of the establishment of the Facebook group located in Belgium were inextricably linked to the processing of personal data at issue in the main proceedings, with respect to which Facebook Ireland is the controller within the EU, that processing was carried out ‘in the context of the activities of an establishment of the controller’ and, therefore, fell within the scope of the GDPR.

 IV.
-The fourth question addressed the impact of the entry into force of the GDPR on the 25th of May 2018, and whether this affected the conditions governing whether a Member State’s SA may exercise the power to initiate or engage in legal proceedings conferred on it by Article 58(5) GDPR, since in this case the injunction proceedings were brought before this date.
-The Court holds that Regulation 2016/679 contains no transitional rule nor any other rule governing the status of court proceedings which were initiated before that regulation became applicable and which were still ongoing when it became applicable (para.
-101).
-Therefore, the Court concluded that the action brought before the 25th of May 2018 may be continued on the basis of the Data Protection Directive, which remains applicable in relation to infringements of the rules laid down in that Directive committed up to the date when that Directive was repealed (para.
-104).
+For the fourth question, the Court held that the GDPR contains no transitional rule nor any other rule governing the status of court proceedings which were initiated before that regulation became applicable and which were still ongoing when it became applicable (§101).
+Therefore, the Court concluded that the action brought before the 25th of May 2018 may be continued on the basis of the Data Protection Directive, which remains applicable in relation to infringements of the rules laid down in that Directive committed up to the date when that Directive was repealed (§104).

-V. In the fifth place, the Court recognizes the direct effect of the provision of the GDPR, with the result that a national SA may rely on that provision in order to bring or continue a legal action against private parties, even where that provision has not been specifically implemented in the legislation of the Member State concerned (para.
-113).
+V. In the fifth place, the Court recognized the direct effect of the provision of the GDPR, with the result that a DPA may rely on that provision in order to bring or continue a legal action against private parties, even where that provision has not been specifically implemented in the legislation of the Member State concerned (§113).

 VI.
-The Court held that the sixth question must be declared inadmissible since the question referred bears no relation to the actual facts of the main proceedings or their purpose, and concerns a hypothetical problem.
+The Court declared the sixth question inadmissible since the question referred bears no relation to the actual facts of the main proceedings or their purpose, and concerns a hypothetical problem.

 Comment[edit | edit source]